HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 This method writes a sequence of bytes to `$stream` and returns the number of bytes written.

-**abnormal**
+**Exception**

 - `MemoryFailure`: Memory allocation failed; exception cannot be ignored.
 - `ArgumentMissed`: missing required argument; exception can be ignored, return 0 when silently evaluated.
 - `WrongDataType`: Incorrect argument type; exception can be ignored, return 0 when silently evaluated.
-- `InvalidValue`: invalid data is passed in; exceptions can be ignored, and 0 is returned when silently evaluated.
+- `InvalidValue`: Invalid data is passed in; exceptions can be ignored, and 0 is returned when silently evaluated.
 - `BrokenPipe`: The other end of the pipe or socket is closed; exceptions are ignored, and 0 is returned when evaluated silently.
-- `AccessDenied`: the owner of the current walker does not have permission to write data; exceptions can be ignored, and 0 is returned when silently evaluated.
+- `AccessDenied`: The owner of the current walker does not have permission to write data; exceptions can be ignored, and 0 is returned when silently evaluated.
-- `NoStorageSpace`: Indicates insufficient storage space; exceptions can be ignored, and 0 is returned during silent evaluation.
+- `NoStorageSpace`: Indicate insufficient storage space; exceptions can be ignored, and 0 is returned during silent evaluation.
 - `TooLarge`: The write size exceeds the (file) limit; the exception is ignored, and 0 is returned when silently evaluated.
 - `IOFailure`: Input and output errors; exceptions can be ignored, and 0 is returned for silent evaluation.

-**example**
+**Example**

 ```js
 // write sequence of bytes